JonathanReyess/eeg-dementia-ml/README.md

+# Cognitive Decline Prediction Using EEG Data and Machine Learning.

 ## Project Overview

 The goal of this project is to develop a machine learning model that can predict cognitive decline based on patterns in electroencephalogram (EEG) data, which records brain activity.